klawik-j/book-vote/README.md

 # Book voting API
-Api, handling voting on interesting books, utilizes DRF
+Api, handling voting on interesting books, utilizes DRF.
+Hosted on [HEROKU](https://afternoon-ocean-28258.herokuapp.com/)
 ## Requirements
 Docker and docker-compose
 # How to launch